Table of content

 - Business info.
 Data about your company, structure, policies, workflows, employees, and procedures.

-The task of writing tech documentation usually falls upon a technical writer.
+The task of writing technical documentation usually falls upon a technical writer.
 He/she is a person specifically trained to translate product requirements and specifics into the language of technical documents.
-In other cases, experts like a tech engineer, team lead or a business analyst may be involved in composing the documents.
+In other cases, experts like a Tech Engineer, Team Lead or a Business Analyst may be involved in technical writing.